MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 # Dynamic search in Adaptive Cards

 Dynamic search is useful in scenarios where the users have to search from a dynamically loaded huge data set.
 You can use dynamic search to overcome the drawback of static search within the specified values in the Adaptive Card payload.
-You can enable type ahead control for input choice set in Adaptive Cards to incorporate the dynamic search experience.
+You can enable type ahead control for `Input.ChoiceSet` in Adaptive Cards to incorporate the dynamic search experience.
 This feature allows users to do type ahead search from a remote database and enhances the search experience.

 ## Understand how dynamic search works